How is data maintained?

 To keep the database healthy, the database periodically merges SSTables and discards old data.
 This process is called compaction.

-Compaction works on a collection of SSTables.
+Compaction works on a subset of SSTables.
 From these SSTables, compaction collects all versions of each unique row and assembles one complete row, using the most up-to-date version (by timestamp) of each of the row’s columns.
-The merge process is performant, because rows are sorted by partition key within each SSTable, and the merge process does not use random I/O. The new versions of each row is written to a new SSTable.
+The merge process is performant, because rows are sorted by partition key within each SSTable, and the merge process does not use random I/O. The new version of each row is written to a new SSTable.
 The old versions, along with any rows that are ready for deletion, are left in the old SSTables, and are deleted when any pending reads are completed.

 Compaction causes a temporary spike in disk space usage and disk I/O while old and new SSTables co-exist.
 As it completes, compaction frees up disk space occupied by old SSTables.
 It improves read performance by incrementally replacing old SSTables with compacted SSTables.
 The database can read data directly from the new SSTable even before it finishes writing, instead of waiting for the entire compaction process to finish.